First Officer Russ Leighton

 Director of Safety

-First Officer Russ Leighton has been appointed as the Director of Safety for the Coalition of Airline Pilots and also serves as the Aviation Safety Coordinator for the International Brotherhood of Teamsters.
+First Officer Russ Leighton serves as the Director of Safety for the Coalition of Airline Pilots Associations (CAPA) and also serves as the Aviation Safety Coordinator for the International Brotherhood of Teamsters Local 1224.
+He has been a member of the CAPA Safety Committee since 2005.

-He is a graduate of Embry-Riddle Aeronautical University in Prescott with a B.S. in Aeronautical Science, and a minor in Aviation Safety.
-Russ has been a pilot for 20 years.
-With more than 12,000 hours he has flown everything from single-pilot, part 135 freight in a Cessna 208, to international flying in a Boeing 767.
-He was also an Air Safety Investigator for the NTSB, and was Investigator-In-Charge of more than 50 aircraft accidents.
+First Officer Leighton has been a pilot for 20 years, with more than 12,000 hours.
+He has flown everything from single-pilot, part 135 freight in a Cessna 208, to international flying in a Boeing 767.
+Additionally, we was also an Air Safety Investigator for the NTSB, serving as Investigator-In-Charge of more than 50 aircraft accidents.

 He serves on Aviation Rulemaking Committees on behalf of CAPA, as well as the FAA’s Commercial Aviation Safety Team (CAST) and Aviation Safety and Information Sharing (ASIAS).
 Previously he served on the Flight/Duty time ARC which was charged with defining new regulations for limits on the hours a pilot can fly and be on duty, based upon fatigue science, for the first time in half a century.
 First Officer Leighton also served as Committee Chair for the FAA’s Pilot Records Database ARC which assisted the FAA write regulations to create and maintain a comprehensive database of pilot training and qualifications, for use by air carriers when hiring new pilots.